YouTube Strategy: One YouTube channel multiple topics?

 Small YouTube practice tip in between:

 Are you looking for a statistics and keyword research tool?
-Strategic evaluations and tips on how to grow your YouTube channel, get more views and more subs?
+Strategic evaluations and tips on how to grow your YouTube channel, get more views, and more subs?
+This goes far beyond finding just some YouTube Tags (that are not helping much anymore).

 Take a look at Morningfame (1st month free):